Sunday, June 27, 2010

 A: Those first 30 seconds are transfixing.
 There are layers of subtlety to the arrangement here that I missed completely the first time around.

-V: What a statue of a man for such a voice to come from.
-Bit ropey on the timing.
-The male backing vocalists and No Name jumping about work better than you’d expect them to.
-I can forgive them the cheesy Israeli final scene because of the strength of the rest of the performance.
+Bit ropey on the timing, but what a strap of a man for such a voice to come from!
+The male backing vocalists and No Name jumping about work better than you’d expect them to, and I can forgive them the cheesy final tableau because of the strength of the rest of the performance.

 03 Estonia